US and G7 blame Iran for deadly attack on tanker off Oman

 “We will continue to do our utmost to protect all shipping, upon which the global economy depends, so that it is able to operate freely and without being threatened by irresponsible and violent acts,” they added.

+Woodward, Britain’s U.N. ambassador, asked about possible U.N.
+Security Council action, said “the door for diplomacy and dialogue remains open, but if Iran chooses not to take that route, then we would seek to hold Iran to account and apply a cost.”

 Jordans reported from Berlin.
-AP Diplomatic Writer Matthew Lee in Washington and Jon Gambrell in Dubai, United Arab Emirates, contributed.
+AP Diplomatic Writer Matthew Lee in Washington, Jon Gambrell in Dubai, United Arab Emirates, and Edith M. Lederer at the United Nations contributed.